nginx/unit-wasm/README.md

 **examples/c** contains some demo WebAssembly modules that show both the raw interface to Unit (\*-raw.c) and also the use of libunit-wasm (luw-\*.c).

-**examples/rust** contains rust versions of the above C demo modules.
+**examples/rust** contains rust versions of the above C demo modules and more.

 **examples/docker** contains docker files for building Unit with WebAssembly support and the C examples.